 Grow in deep, fertile, moist soil and protect from cold drying winds

-Propagate by softwood cuttings from young plants in summer, grafting in winter or propagate by seed sown outdoors in autumn
+Propagate by softwood cuttings from young plants in summer, grafting in winter.
+Propagate from seed (tree/shrub) sown outdoors in autumn

 Suggested planting locations and garden types

 Pests Generally pest free

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.

 We're a UK charity established to share the best in gardening.
 We want to enrich everyone's life through plants, and make the UK a greener and more beautiful place.